-The new stealth bomber builds upon the success of its legendary precursor, the Northrop Grumman B-2 Spirit, but is said to leverage stealth technology that’s at least “two generations” ahead of America’s long-serving flying wing.
-That — in itself — is a significant claim.
+The new stealth bomber builds upon the success of its legendary precursor, the Northrop Grumman B-2 Spirit, but is said to leverage stealth technology that is at least “two generations” ahead of America’s long-serving flying wing.
+That in itself is a significant claim.
 Despite being in service for a quarter-century, the B-2 is still touted as among the stealthiest aircraft in the world.

-“With the B-21, the U.S. Air Force will be able to deter or defeat threats anywhere in the world,” said Tom Jones, corporate vice president and president, Northrop Grumman Aeronautics Systems.
+“With the B-21, the U.S. Air Force will be able to deter or defeat threats anywhere in the world,” said Tom Jones, corporate vice president and president of Northrop Grumman Aeronautics Systems.